-Kotsur, ‘Summer of Soul’ take early Indie Spirit Awards
+‘The Lost Daughter’ wins top prizes at Indie Spirit Awards

 They acknowledged Russia’s invasion of Ukraine.
 Offerman said he hopes “Putin (expletive) off and goes home” and implored the audience to send him off with a “Spirit Awards salute.”
 Many raised their hands with a middle finger.

+“We’re compelled to stand with the people of Ukraine,” Stewart said.
+“We stand with the hundreds of thousands of refugees fleeing this war.”

-Historically, the Spirit Awards are held on the Saturday afternoon before the Oscars, but this year was moved up a few weeks.
+Historically, the Spirit Awards are held on the Saturday afternoon before the Oscars, but this year moved up a few weeks.

 “Summer of Soul” won best documentary.
 The film brings back to life the largely forgotten Harlem Cultural Festival of 1969.